-Of the 84 target VOCs, 23 were detected at the Brownsville site, 8 were detected at the Mercedes site, and 17 were detected at the Mission site.
+Of the 84 target VOCs, 32 were detected at the Brownsville site, 8 were detected at the Mercedes site, and 16 were detected at the Mission site.
 The remaining target analytes were not measured above method detection limits.
-Concentrations of the compounds that were detected were well below their respective long-term AMCVs, and therefore would not be expected to cause chronic adverse health or vegetation effects.
+Concentrations of the compounds that were detected were well below their respective long-term air monitoring comparison values (AMCVs), and therefore would not be expected to cause chronic adverse health or vegetation effects.